Gender pay gap, monthly gross

 Statistical population

-Target population covers all statistical units (state and local government budgetary institutions, state and local government merchants, private commercial companies, individual merchants, foundations, associations and funds employing 1 and more persons) economically active in 2025.
+Target population consists of all statistical units – central and local government bodies, state- and municipal-owned enterprises, private companies, sole proprietors, foundations, associations, and funds employing at least one person – that were economically active in 2025.

 - religious organisations;